Dispatch's Second Chance (and The Game Awards Predictions)

 and enjoy it for all your pleasure.
 Actually, here's a clip.

-Well, except for Conan Exiles, which has a time to pee ni of zero milliseconds.
+Well, except for Conan Exiles, which has a time to peeni of zero milliseconds.
 Sure, sure, sure, sure, sure.

-I forgot
+I forgot.

-the hardest edit I've ever had to do in my entire life.
+The hardest edit I've ever had to do in my entire life.
 Interesting.

 Oh, man, Griffless Remake.

-Never have you.
+Never ever.
 Never have that.

-No, no, no. Is that unrated?
+No, no, no. It's an unrated.

 Put it on the paywall.
 Just put it on the paywall.